Biographies, websites, blogs, and social media pages of participating members of the Christian Authors Guild

 Judy Parrott.
 God has called his people to be the agents of his will.
 On Judy’s website, you will see this in action.
 Read stories about the hands of God acting through the hands of His people for good. http://www.mindspring.com/~dparrott/

 M. L. Anderson.
-Mike is a charter member and co-founder of the CAG.
+Mike is the Co-Founder and a charter member the CAG.
 He has served in numerous leadership positions including past president.

-Mike has been a contributor in all six of the CAG’s published books.
-Mike enjoys speaking at writers conferences, writing articles and product reviews, and is a frequent contributing editor for several magazines.
+Michael has contributed to six of the CAG’s published books as well as several other anthologies.
+He enjoys teaching at writers conferences and writing articles.
+Michael is a frequent contributing editor for several trade magazines.

 Sue Schultz.
 Sue began her writing journey by attending the Christian Authors Guild’s annual Catch the Wave Conference.
 Her heart was captured by the keynote speaker’s challenge to be a “word carrier for our generation.”
 Soon after, Sue’s short story Triumphant Transitions was accepted for publication and appears in the CAG’s fifth book and new release American Remembered.